kuzzleio/documentation/src/api/1/controller-security/create-user/index.md

 * `_id`: user [kuid]({{site_base_path}}guide/1/kuzzle-depth/authentication/#the-kuzzle-user-identifier).
 An error is returned if the provided identifier already exists.
 If not provided, a random kuid is automatically generated.

----

-## Body properties

-* `content`: an object describing the user.
-Properties:
-  * `profileIds`: an array of security profiles attributed to the user
-  * any other property: optional additional user information
-* `credentials`: describe how the new user can be authenticated.
-This object contains any number of properties, named after the target authentication strategy to use.
-Each one of these properties are objects containing the credentials information, corresponding to that authentication strategy.
-If left empty, the new user is created but cannot be authenticated.

----

 ## Response